gasanadj/negpod-no-gcs3/README.md

 # negpod-no-gcs3

-In this repo, we are required to attempt all problems or at least one question under each topic ( shell, conditional statements, loops,lists, and the dictionary). the problems you will work on for the session can be found here https://docs.google.com/document/d/1ccSmIvm3LxWyFUYckcaZzhF9bxOXPLxaMUXfZpznSsg/edit#
+In this repo, we have a group coding session where we are required to attempt all problems or at least one question under each topic ( shell, conditional statements, loops,lists, and the dictionary). the problems you will work on for the session can be found here https://docs.google.com/document/d/1ccSmIvm3LxWyFUYckcaZzhF9bxOXPLxaMUXfZpznSsg/edit#

 ## Testing